Yasamin-Nourijelyani/CfDNAfragmentomics2/README.md

 ## Acknowledgements

-This package was developed as part of an assessment for 2022-2023
-BCB430H: Research Course at the University of Toronto, Toronto, CANADA.
-`CfDNAfragmentomics` welcomes issues, enhancement requests, and other contributions.
+This package was developed by Yasamin Nouri Jelyani for BCB430: Research Course under the supervision of Professor Jared Simpson and Jonathan Broadbent.
+The package backbone was originally developed as part of the BCB420 course (Fall 2022) Taught by Professor Anjali Silva. at the University of Toronto, Toronto, CANADA. `CfDNAfragmentomics` welcomes issues, enhancement requests, and other contributions.
 To submit an issue, use the [GitHub issues](https://github.com/Yasamin-Nourijelyani/CfDNAfragmentomics/issues).
 Many thanks to those who provided feedback to improve this package.